r1c0n/gws/docs/build.md

 - `--no-deploy`: Do not zip contents for release.
 - `--enable-ssl`: Enable SSL in configuration.
 - `--middleware` : Enable middleware.
 Options include `logging`, `gzip`, or `all`.
+- `--linux` : Compiles Gamma Web Server for Linux instead of Windows.
 - `--debug` : Build configuration for debugging.
 Runs `--run`, `--no-deploy`, and `--middleware all`.

 ## Functions 🛠️